Emeriego/printf/README.md

-A custom printf by Godwin Ojukwu and Christian Peter
+A custom printf by Godwin Ojukwu and Christian ochenehi Peter